Halo Top ice cream is a lower calorie alternative to traditional ice cream.

 It has significantly fewer calories than traditional ice cream, as it contains natural sugar substitutes and less cream.

 What’s more, the ice cream is made of a mix of natural and organic ingredients.
 For example, Halo Top uses dairy products from conventionally raised cows and organic cane sugar.

 In addition to the original dairy-based varieties, Halo Top comes in nondairy, vegan versions that are made with coconut milk.

-Summary Halo Top is a reduced-calorie ice cream made with natural and organic ingredients.
+Halo Top is a reduced calorie ice cream made with natural and organic ingredients.
 It’s available in dairy and nondairy versions and is sold in pint-size cartons.

-Halo Top is often compared to premium — higher-fat and super creamy — pint-size products.
-However, it’s also important to compare it to regular ice cream.
+Halo Top is often compared with premium — higher fat and super creamy — pint-size products.
+However, it’s also important to compare it with regular ice cream.

 Here’s how vanilla-flavored Halo Top stacks up against regular and premium vanilla ice cream, per 1/2-cup serving (